hazelcast/hazelcast-cpp-client/README.md

 #### 7.5.2.1.
 Listening for Map Events

 You can listen to map-wide or entry-based events by registering an instance of the `EntryListener` class.
-You should provide the `EntryListener` instance with function objects for each type of event you want to listen to and then use `IMap::addEntryListener` to register it.
+You should provide the `EntryListener` instance with function objects for each type of event you want to listen to and then use `IMap::add_entry_listener` to register it.

 An entry-based event is fired after operations that affect a specific entry.
 For example, `IMap::put()`, `IMap::remove()` or `IMap::evict()`.
 The corresponding function that you provided to the listener will be called with an `EntryEvent` when an entry-based event occurs.